-&lt;sup>1 The Administration in the FY2006 budget request proposed that electricity receipts from the Power Marketing Administrations (PMAs) reimburse the Corps directly for its operation and maintenance (O&M) activities at selected hydropower facilities (approximately \$181.0 million for FY2006) by reclassifying the receipts from mandatory to offsetting collections.
-Neither the House's nor the Senate's current version of H.R.
-2419 adopted the Administration's proposals.
+The Administration in the FY2006 budget request proposed that electricity receipts from the Power Marketing Administrations (PMAs) reimburse the Corps directly for its operation and maintenance (O&M) activities at selected hydropower facilities (approximately \$181.0 million for FY2006) by reclassifying the receipts from mandatory to offsetting collections.
+The Administration's proposal was not adopted in the final bill.